ali-cheshomi/QuickNoteAC/README.md

 2. Extract the downloaded ZIP file.
 3. Choose the desired version.
 4. Install the required .NET Desktop Runtime if necessary.
-5. Run `QuickNote.exe`.
+5. Run `QuickNoteAC.exe`.
 6. Start taking notes. ✍️

-> Your saved note will be automatically loaded when QuickNote starts.
+> Your saved note will be automatically loaded when QuickNoteAC starts.

 ---

-## 🚀 Start QuickNote with Windows
+## 🚀 Start QuickNoteAC with Windows

-QuickNote can be configured to **start automatically when Windows starts**.
+QuickNoteAC can be configured to **start automatically when Windows starts**.

 This feature is **optional**.
-If you want QuickNote to launch automatically, you can place a shortcut to `QuickNote.exe` in the Windows Startup folder.
+If you want QuickNoteAC to launch automatically, you can place a shortcut to `QuickNoteAC.exe` in the Windows Startup folder.

 ### 📁 Default Startup Folder